timothypao/Data-Viz-Top-250-Billionaires/README.md

 # Top-250-Billionaires-Data-Viz
-The Tableau data visualization showcases the a focus on the top 250 billionaires in 2023, offering a comprehensive glimpse into their wealth distribution, industries, and geographic locations.
+This Tableau data visualization showcases the a focus on the top 250 billionaires in 2023, offering a comprehensive glimpse into their wealth distribution, industries, and geographic locations.

 Utilizing interactive features, viewers can dynamically explore the data, gaining insights into the billionaire landscape worldwide.